bcebere/ite-api/README.md

 The [notebooks/](https://github.com/bcebere/ite-api/tree/main/notebooks) folder contains several examples and use cases for using the library:

- - [Train and evaluation of GANITE(Tensorflow)](https://github.com/bcebere/ite-api/blob/main/notebooks/ganite_train_evaluation.ipynb) - Example of how to train and test the GANITE model, Tensorflow version.
+ - [Training and evaluation of GANITE(Tensorflow)](https://github.com/bcebere/ite-api/blob/main/notebooks/ganite_train_evaluation.ipynb) - Example of how to train and test the GANITE model, Tensorflow version.

- - [Train and evaluation of GANITE(PyTorch)](https://github.com/bcebere/ite-api/blob/main/notebooks/ganite_pytorch_train_evaluation.ipynb) - Example of how to train and test the GANITE model, PyTorch version.
+ - [Training and evaluation of GANITE(PyTorch)](https://github.com/bcebere/ite-api/blob/main/notebooks/ganite_pytorch_train_evaluation.ipynb) - Example of how to train and test the GANITE model, PyTorch version.

- - [Train and evaluation of CMGP](https://github.com/bcebere/ite-api/blob/main/notebooks/cmgp_train_evaluation.ipynb) - Example of how to train and test the CMGP model.
+ - [Training and evaluation of CMGP](https://github.com/bcebere/ite-api/blob/main/notebooks/cmgp_train_evaluation.ipynb) - Example of how to train and test the CMGP model.

- - [Train and evaluation of the unified API](https://github.com/bcebere/ite-api/blob/main/notebooks/unified_api_train_evaluation.ipynb) - Example of how to train and test all the model using the unified API.
+ - [Training and evaluation of the unified API](https://github.com/bcebere/ite-api/blob/main/notebooks/unified_api_train_evaluation.ipynb) - Example of how to train and test all the model using the unified API.

  - [Hyperparameter tuning](https://github.com/bcebere/ite-api/blob/main/notebooks/hyperparam_tuning.ipynb) - Example of how to search for optimal hyperparameters for the GANITE implementations.